LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Language (Mis)Identification Benchmark

 Hierarchical modeling is an extremely popular choice for a wide variety of algorithmic tasks and it has been explored for language identification as well \cite{goutte-etal-2014-nrc, lui-etal-2014-exploring, bestgen-2017-improving, Jauhiainen-survey-10.1613/jair.1.11675}.
 However, previous work has focused on predicting language group/family first, followed by finer-grained predictions with a smaller set of classes.
 Our work departs from this paradigm in two ways - first, we bring focus onto expanding language identification coverage in pre-trained or off-the-shelf systems without retraining, and second, we predict a prior and posterior language based on confusion and misprediction patterns of the model directly (without predicting language family/group first).

-First, we choose a well-performing root model with high-coverage that provides us with the base/prior prediction.
-Such base predictions are obtained for a sample of data (ex. our benchmark training set), allowing us to identify systemic confusion patterns embedded within the model using a confusion matrix.
-Based on the identified misprediction patterns (which may or may not be between languages in the same family), we train lightweight confusion-resolution subunits that can be attached onto the root model to make the posterior prediction.
-Our results showcase that a sample of data can be used to investigate a pretrained, off-the-shelf or even blackbox commerical model, identify systemic misprediction patterns, and resolve them with hierarchical models.
+Under our technique, we first choose a well-performing \texttt{root} model with high-coverage that provides us with the base/prior prediction.
+Such base predictions are obtained for a sample of \texttt{MCS-350}'s training set, allowing us to identify systemic confusion patterns embedded within the model using a confusion matrix.
+Based on the identified misprediction patterns (which may or may not be between languages in the same family), we train lightweight confusion-resolution subunits that can be attached onto the \texttt{root} model to make the posterior prediction.
+Our results show that, with this architecture, a small sample of data is sufficient to investigate pretrained, off-the-shelf, or blackbox commercial models and identify systemic misprediction patterns across domains.